ugrm/SoMaSLAM/README.md

-Please refer to https://somaslam.github.io/ for more details.
+For those who have access to the link https://github.com/ugrm/SoMaSLAM.git please refer to https://somaslam.github.io/ for updated details.
+The final submission for the paper can be seen in the arXiv link or the pdf link.
 Sorry for the inconvenience.